mike-seger/sql-commander/README.md

 # sql-commander

+An SQL utility hosted within a Spring Boot application.
+The main purpose is to provide an SQL client as a single JAR file, which can be used in environment, where no GUI and no native clients are available, to access a DB.

 ## Run the application
 mvn spring-boot:run

-## Test using included example scripts
+## Test using included sample scripts
 In a separate terminal use the following commands
 ```
 $ cd src/main/resources/